Research Integrity, Compliance, & Ethics

 Mission

-This unit manages the ethics and compliance functions at GWSPH for GW.
-It is instrumental to the development of regulatory and ethics related processes at GWSPH.
-This unit reviews all research related standard operating procedures, works to strengthen responsible conduct of research, and develops the internal capacity for ethics review within GWSPH.
-The RICE Unit is also responsible for oversight of student projects including coordinating the submission portal.
+The unit manages the ethics and compliance functions at GWSPH for GW and is crucial in establishing regulatory and ethics-related processes at GWSPH.
+It assesses all research-related standard operating procedures, works to reinforce responsible research conduct, and enhances the internal capacity for ethics review within GWSPH.

 Policies & Guidance